 Predation by feral cats is a key threat to the central rock-rat and poses a very high to extreme risk of extinction (Woinarski et al. 2014; McDonald et al. 2015a).
 Central rock-rat remains have been recovered from cat scats collected in core rock-rat habitat and there is evidence that cats target rock-rats over alternative small mammal prey (McDonald et al. 2015a; DENR unpublished data).
-Recent camera trapping data suggest that cats are resident in core refuge habitat, with a predicted occupancy of close to 1.00 at a 500 m grid scale and an observed density of 0.12 cats per km2 (Appendix A in Legge et al. 2015; McDonald et al. 2016;).
-However, it is possible that the rugged characteristics of this habitat result in reduced hunting efficiency for feral cats (see McGregor et al. 2015) and/or that cat densities are lower than in other habitats in the MacDonnell Ranges.
+Recent camera trapping data suggest that cats are resident in core refuge habitat, with a predicted occupancy of close to 1.00 at a 500 m grid scale and an observed density of 0.12 cats per km2 (Appendix A in Legge et al. 2016; McDonald et al. 2016; ).
+However, it is possible that the ruggedness characteristics of this habitat result in reduced hunting efficiency for feral cats (see McGregor et al. 2015) and/or that cat densities are lower than in other habitats in the MacDonnell Ranges.
 For example, the observed density for cats on the alluvial plains south of Simpson's Gap in autumn 2015 was 0.17 cats per km2 (Appendix A in Legge et al. 2016).

 Stable dingo populations occur in the West MacDonnell NP where there is abundant surface water and they are not subject to population management.
 Dietary data from 98 scats, including numerous scats collected in and around core rock-rat refuge habitat, showed no evidence of dingo predation on the central rock-rat in Tjoritja (West MacDonnell) NP (DENR, unpublished data).
-These data also show that dingoes prey on feral cats, with cat remains found in 9% of dingo scats.
+This data also shows that dingoes prey on feral cats and cat remains were found in 9% of dingo scats.
 Foxes are rare in the MacDonnell Ranges and absent from core refuge habitat (DENR unpublished data).

-Observations from other arid Australian systems suggest that predators increase rates of rodent population decline during the post-irruption phase of the population cycle (Newsome and Corbett 1975; Dickman et al. 1999; Pavey et al. 2008; Short et al. 2017) and it is likely that this will be a critical time to implement predator control.
+Observations from other arid Australian systems suggest that predators increase rates of rodent population decline during post-irruption phases of population cycles (Newsome and Corbett 1975; Dickman et al. 1999; Pavey et al. 2008) and it is likely that this will be a critical time to implement predator control.